etn-ccis/blui-react-workflows/login-workflow/docs/existing-project-migration.md

 Since we have removed `@brightlayer-ui/react-auth-shared` package `SecurityContextActions` are not supported by latest workflow.
 Instead of this you need to manage your app's state by app context.

-For e.g You can replace SecurityContextActions with `AppContextType` which you can declare in AppContextProvider.
-You can check [here](https://github.com/etn-ccis/blui-react-workflows/blob/dev/login-workflow/example/src/contexts/AppContextProvider.tsx) for detailed implementation.
+For e.g. you can replace SecurityContextActions with `AppContextType` which you can declare in AppContextProvider.
+You can check [here](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/contexts/AppContextProvider.tsx) for detailed implementation.

 In previous package `onUserAuthenticated`, `onUserNotAuthenticated` were managed by `@brightlayer-ui/react-auth-shared` but in latest you need to manage through app state.
-For more details you can check Example app's [AuthUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/dev/login-workflow/example/src/actions/AuthUIActions.tsx)
+For more details you can check Example app's [AuthUIActions Implementation](https://github.com/etn-ccis/blui-react-workflows/blob/master/login-workflow/example/src/actions/AuthUIActions.tsx)

 ## Update RegistrationUIActions